thanonup/Uimanager/README.md

 # Uimanager

-This is a system of game such as PlayerController,Ui Manager in game.
+This is a system of game such as PlayerController,Ui Manager in game(popup panel,Sound,SoundSave).